cjwoodruff50/ASVpaper/README.md

                    mSriSA2 rrn 03 0 2 0.0125 0 0 2

    Running this call for mockKB is likely to lead to exceeding the allowed resources on a terminal session.
-Hence a slurm job is needed, via the shel script  blastnCallIDQuant.sh which has the same 10 parameters.
+Hence a slurm job is needed, via the shell script  blastnCallIDQuant.sh which has the same 10 parameters.

    sbatch --mem=100GB --time=4:00:00 blastnCallIDQuant.sh  basepath  whichMock